 In this article, I will cover common home security mistakes to avoid.

-This is a terrifying experience, even if you aren’t home, because it will shatter your sense of security and make you feel violated.
+This is a terrifying experience, even if you aren’t home because it will shatter your sense of security and make you feel violated.
 However, if you are unlucky enough to be there when it happens, your life is at risk.

-According to the Larms, there were about 2,500,000 burglariesin 2019 in the U.S. alone.
+According to the Larms, there were about 2,500,000 burglaries in 2019 in the U.S. alone.
 To be clear here, that is one burglary in the U.S. every 13 seconds.
 The saddest part about this is that according to Reolink, 94% of the burglarized houses were with houses somehow unlocked.

+The first security mistake is storing your keys under your doormat.
 Do not store a key under your doormat.
 That is where a burglar will look first.
 This is something a lot of people are guilty of.

-2. Hiding a key anywhere outside
+2. Hiding a Key Anywhere Outside

 You might be thinking that you can outsmart a criminal by putting your keys under a rock, bush, or lawn ornament might be a good idea, but it isn’t.